Rehabilitation Exercises to Prevent Achilles Tendinitis Re-Injury

 When you feel comfortable with these range of motion exercises and can perform them relatively pain free, it’s time to move onto the next phase of the active rehabilitation process.

-2. Stretch and Strengthen Exercises
+2. Strength Exercises

 Now it’s time to add some intensity to the range of motion exercises.
 The aim here is to gradually re-introduce some strength back into the injured muscles, ligaments and tendons.